 CBD Influences the Toxic Levels of ROS

 These pro-tumor effects due to the increased ROS generation can lead to enhanced proliferation and genomic instability.
 Genomic instability plays a pivotal role in the tumor progression process by the mutation’s accumulation that evades cell death and promotes uncontrolled growth.
-CBD seems to be a logical step as a medical treatment for breast cancers.
+CBD seems to be a logical step as a medical treatment for breast cancer.

-CBD oil acts as anti-ROS and decreases the production of these reactive oxygen species.
+CBD oil acts as an anti-ROS and decreases the production of these reactive oxygen species.
 It has been consistently showing its efficacies in mouse models as well as human breast cancerous cells.
 There are several mechanisms of CBD that impede tumor growth and one of these is by influencing the ROS generation process.

 CBD Acts on Endoplasmic Reticulum Stress

-The endoplasmic reticulum is a crucial organelle that plays a key role in the folding of calcium, proteins, and other biological processes and also the post-translational modification.
+The endoplasmic reticulum is a crucial organelle that plays a key role in the folding of calcium, proteins, and other biological processes and also post-translational modification.
 The accumulation of the misfolded or unfolded proteins triggers the UPR that helps to balance the ER homeostasis.

-UPR is a cellular process that halts the protein synthesis and refolds the proteins.
+UPR is a cellular process that halts protein synthesis and refolds the proteins.
 During tumor development, cancerous cells heavily rely on the UPR pathway for survival.
 It’s because this pathway is considered a hypoxic environment.
 There’s metabolic stress that accompanies tumor growth.

 Further, CBD oil inhibits paclitaxel-induced neurotoxicity by using a cannabinoid receptor system without cognitive impairment.
-Thus, it may be viable adjunctive medical treatment for breast cancers.
+Thus, it may be a viable adjunctive medical treatment for breast cancers.